marks530/Second-Milestone-Project-MS2/README.md

     ## Bugs
     <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.6.3/css/all.css" integrity="sha384-UHRtZLI+pbxtHCWp1t77Bi1L4ZtiqrqD80Kn4Z8NTSRyMA2Fd33n5dQ8lWUE00s/" crossorigin="anonymous" />
+    This link was causing problems in the footer section not working to display the logos for the social media links.
+Using a link with version 4.7.0 fixed the problems.
+I intend to investigate this issue when more time is available
     ## Deployment

     I had a minor issue whilst deploying via Github pages as originally my html files were in a folder in the root filesystem.
 Once I deployed to Github pages, I was only able to view the README.md.
 To rectify this I simply moved my html files to the root folder of the project.